Choose another writer in this calendar:

 marriage to the editor Courtenay Lemon lasted only briefly.

-In 1920 Barnes left for Paris and spent the next twenty years
+Place was Barnes' home at various times.
+Barnes left for Paris in 1920 and spent the next twenty years

 abroad.
 She first took a room at 2 rue Perronet, and after returning